esper-io/console_docs/docs/geofence/README.md

 ![device on fence tab](./images/deviceRelation.png)

 :::tip
 Geofencing performance depends on the quality of GPS built into the devices.
 Also, your ability to track device location is dependent on Wi-Fi, Bluetooth, cellular connectivity, and internet connectivity.
-Geofencing is not supported for Android version 4.x.
+Geofence is supported on Android 5 (Lollipop) and above.
 :::